pingidentity/terraform-provider-pingone/docs/resources/mfa_policy.md

 - `auto_enrollment_enabled` (Boolean) Set to `true` if you want the application to allow Auto Enrollment.
 Auto Enrollment means that the user can authenticate for the first time from an unpaired device, and the successful authentication will result in the pairing of the device for MFA.
 - `device_authorization_enabled` (Boolean) Specifies the enabled or disabled state of automatic MFA for native devices paired with the user, for the specified application.
 - `device_authorization_extra_verification` (String) Specifies the level of further verification when `device_authorization_enabled` is true.
 The PingOne platform performs an extra verification check by sending a "silent" push notification to the customer native application, and receives a confirmation in return.
-Extra verification can be one of the following levels: `permissive`: The PingOne platform performs the extra verification check.
-Upon timeout or failure to get a response from the native app, the MFA step is treated as successfully completed.  `restrictive`: The PingOne platform performs the extra verification check.The PingOne platform performs the extra verification check.
-Upon timeout or failure to get a response from the native app, the MFA step is treated as failed.
+Options are `permissive` (the PingOne platform performs the extra verification check.
+Upon timeout or failure to get a response from the native app, the MFA step is treated as successfully completed), `restrictive` (the PingOne platform performs the extra verification check.
+Upon timeout or failure to get a response from the native app, the MFA step is treated as failed).
 - `integrity_detection` (String) Controls how authentication or registration attempts should proceed if a device integrity check does not receive a response.
-Set the value to `permissive` if you want to allow the process to continue.
-Set the value to `restrictive` if you want to block the user in such situations.
+Options are `permissive` (if you want to allow the process to continue), `restrictive` (if you want to block the user in such situations).
+- `pairing_key_lifetime_duration` (Number) The amount of time an issued pairing key can be used until it expires.
+Minimum is `1` minute and maximum is `48` hours.
+Defaults to `10`.
+- `pairing_key_lifetime_timeunit` (String) The time unit for the `pairing_key_lifetime_duration` parameter.
+Options are `HOURS`, `MINUTES`.
+Defaults to `MINUTES`.
+- `push_limit` (Block List) A single block that describes mobile application push limit settings. (see [below for nested schema](#nestedblock--mobile--application--push_limit))
 - `push_timeout_duration` (Number) An integer that defines the amount of time (in seconds) a user has to respond to a push notification before it expires.
-Minimum is 40 seconds and maximum is 150 seconds.
-If this parameter is not provided, the duration is set to 40 seconds.
+Minimum is `40` seconds and maximum is `150` seconds.
 Defaults to `40`.

-Read-Only:

 - `push_timeout_timeunit` (String) The time unit for the `push_timeout_duration` parameter.
 Currently, the only permitted value is `SECONDS`.

+<a id="nestedblock--mobile--application--push_limit"></a>
+### Nested Schema for `mobile.application.push_limit`

+Optional:

+- `count` (Number) The number of consecutive push notifications that can be ignored or rejected by a user within a defined period before push notifications are blocked for the application.
+The minimum value is `1` and the maximum value is `50`.
+Defaults to `5`.
+- `lock_duration_duration` (Number) The length of time that push notifications should be blocked for the application if the defined limit has been reached.
+The minimum value is `1` minute and the maximum value is `120` minutes.
+Defaults to `30`.
+- `lock_duration_timeunit` (String) The time unit for the `lock_duration_duration` parameter.
+Options are `MINUTES`, `SECONDS`.
+Defaults to `MINUTES`.
+- `time_period_duration` (Number) The time period in which the push notifications are counted towards the defined limit.
+The minimum value is `1` minute and the maximum value is `120` minutes.
+Defaults to `10`.
+- `time_period_timeunit` (String) The time unit for the `time_period_duration` parameter.
+Options are `MINUTES`, `SECONDS`.
+Defaults to `MINUTES`.